Everest climbing season is here. Summits are about to be had. Lives are about to be changed forever… for better or for worse.

 5. Mount Everest is also home to a very minute black jumping spider.
 These spiders hide in crevices and feed on frozen insects.
 Their food depends largely upon what is blown by the wind into the specific area.
 They live as high as 22,000 feet.

-6. Over 235 people have died on Everest (exact number unknown)
+6. Over 260 people have died on Everest (exact number unknown).

-7. In 2014, an avalanche near base camp killed 16 Nepalese guides.
+7. In 2014, a 7.8 magnitude earthquake triggered an avalanche that base camp killed 16 Sherpa and climbers and injured 61.
 This is the greatest tragedy ever seen on Everest.

-8. Sir Edmund Hilary and Tenzing Norgay were the first to conquer Everest, on May 19 1953
+8. Sir Edmund Hilary and Tenzing Norgay were the first to summit Everest, on May 19 1953.

-13. The youngest person to reach summit was 13 and the oldest 76
+13. The youngest person to reach summit was 13 and the oldest was 80 (same guy who skied Everest in 1971).

 14. In Nepal the mountain is called Sagarmatha, meaning ‘forehead of the sky’.